 Enter the node name you have selected (or have been assigned by the network manager).
-Your node name must be six alphanumeric characters or less, and must be unique among all node names in the network.
+Your node name must be unique among all node names in the network and must be composed of six or less alphanumeric characters, one of which must be alphabetic.

-(If you are on a VAXcluster node, you must press RETURN to accept the default node name that appears in brackets at the end of the prompt.
+(If you are on a VMScluster node, press the RETURN key to accept the default node name that appears in brackets at the end of the prompt.
 This default node name is based on the SYSGEN parameter SCSNODE.
 If no default node name is displayed, exit the procedure and use SYSGEN to set up a value for SCSNODE, then restart the procedure.
-The DECnet node name of a VAXcluster node must match the value of SCSNODE.)
+The DECnet node name of a cluster node must match the value of SCSNODE.)

-4 Provide the node address.
+4. Provide the node address.
 You will be prompted as follows: